 That being said, I now have leverage to admit that I forgot to mention that we checked out of the Metro section last night (day 2 post).
 It was about 7 pm when we arrived at Eagle Creek Quilt Shop in Shakopee.
 I featured them a couple of years ago (read their interesting story here).

 A class was in process but I still was able to look around at the shop samples; ask if they had the pattern, A Little Bit Shorter Tall Tree, that was on my list; leisurely browse the clearance fabrics; and make a purchase before we got our passports stamped and received our incentive prize for finishing the Metro section.

 However, I need to apologize to the lady waiting to use the restroom.
-Since the classroom tables usually hold the clearance fabrics, the staff had stacked the many bolts alongside one wall inside the single-use, spacious restroom and I took the opportunity to “kill two birds with one stone” albeit a little too leisurely.
+Since the classroom tables usually hold the clearance fabrics, the staff had stacked the many bolts alongside one wall inside the single-use, spacious restroom and I took the opportunity to “kill two birds with one stone” albeit a little too leisurely behind a locked door.

 Now, Let’s Start Day 3